-- The Supreme Court is responsible for appointing ten examiners to the Committee of Bar Examiners, each. - (2) The Supreme Court may fill any vacancies at any time.
-Vacancies shall be filled for a-the remainder of the four-year term vacated and such appointments do not count toward any term limits for the examiner filling the vacancy under (a)(5) of this rule. - At least one of the ten examiners examiner must be a judicial officer in this state, and the balance.

-- (4) The other examiners must be licensees of the State Bar.
+- The Supreme Court is responsible for appointing ten examiners to the Committee of Bar Examiners for a term of four years with each full term commencing at the end of the Board of Trustees' September meeting, each. - (2) The Supreme Court may fill any vacancies at any time.
+Vacancies shall be filled for a-the remainder of the four-year term vacated and such appointments do not count toward any term limits for the examiner filling the vacancy under (a)(5) of this rule. - At least one of the ten examiners examiner must be a judicial officer in this state, and the balance. - (4) The other examiners must be licensees-of the State Bar.
 At, at least one of the attorney examiners whom shall have been admitted to practice law in California within three years from of the date of his or her appointment.
-The court may reappoint an attorney or judicial officer examiner to - With the exception of appointments to fill a partial term vacancy under (a)(2) of this rule, each examiner shall serve no more than for a term of four years and may apply for reappointment by the Supreme Court for up to three additional full terms, and may fill any vacancy in the term of any appointed attorney or judicial officer examiner.
-Reappointments are at the discretion of the Supreme Court. - (6) The Supreme Court shall select the chair and vice chair of the Committee of Bar Examiners.
-The terms of the chair and vice chair shall be one year ending at the conclusion of the State Bar's annual meeting.
+The court may reappoint an attorney or judicial officer examiner to - (5) With the exception of appointments to fill a partial term vacancy under (a)(2) of this rule, each examiner shall serve no more thanfor a term of four years and may apply for reappointment by the Supreme Court for up to three additional full terms, and may fill any vacancy in the term of any appointed attorney or judicial officer examiner.
+Reappointments are at the discretion of the Supreme Court.

+Examiners may continue to serve beyond the expiration of their terms until their successors are appointed. - (6) The Supreme Court shall select the chair and vice chair of the Committee of Bar Examiners.
+The terms of the chair and vice chair shall be one year ending at the conclusion of the Board of Trustees' September meeting.